 The first thing that you can do to prepare for your meeting is to locate any pictures that you have of your injury or an accident scene, if that is the case.
 Your pictures should show physical injuries, including blood and torn clothing, as well as damage to property, such as any damage done to a vehicle or home.

 Make sure that you bring any pictures that show the scene surrounding the injury if you have them.
-It will not only help the attorney understand the situation of your injury, but it can act as evidence in support of your claim, if the attorney chooses to represent you.
+It will not only help the personal injury attorney understand the situation of your injury, but it can act as evidence in support of your claim, if the personal injury attorney chooses to represent you.

 The second thing that you should bring with you is any bills that you might have acquired as a result of the injury, or, in the event of a vehicular accident, any estimates for cost of repairs.